 - Synonym qualifiers contain another name for the observation

 - Record qualifiers define the supplementary attributes of an observation

 - Variable qualifiers describe the value of an observation

 What are SDTM core variables?

-Core variables are a measure of compliance to the specific SDTM-IG domain model.
+Core variables are a measure of compliance with the specific SDTM-IG domain model.
 The value of a core variable shows the importance of the variable to the overall domain structure.

 Variables are divided into 3 categories:

-- Required variables are needed to identify a data record, for example STUDYID and USUBJID.
-Or, they are needed to make a record easily understood, for example TERM and TEST.
+- Required variables are needed to identify a data record, e.g STUDYID, and USUBJID.
+Or, they are needed to make a record easily understood, e.g TERM and TEST.
 They must always be included in the dataset and cannot be null.

 - Expected variables are needed to make a record useful within a specific domain.
 They must always be included in the dataset but they can be null for some records.
 If no data is collected, a comment must be included to explain why.

 - Permissible variables must be included in the dataset if results are collected or derived, but they can be left null or blank.